-- It is important to consider the person's ability to negotiate the types of pavement or road one would normally expect to find in the course of walking outdoors.
-No pavement or road is absolutely flat therefore a degree of "incline" and "decline" should be considered in the course of a mobility assessment. - It is not necessary for the assessment to be completed outdoors.
+- It is important to consider the person's ability to negotiate the types of pavements or road one would normally expect to find while walking outdoors.
+No pavement or road is flat therefore a degree of "incline" and "decline" should be considered in the course of a mobility assessment. - It is not necessary for the assessment to be completed outdoors.
 However, it is important the assessment enables the healthcare professional conducting the mobility assessment to determine how the applicant would cope with walking outdoors based on their indoor walking ability.

-Whether the applicant has very considerable psychological distress whilst walking during the course of a journey.
+Whether the applicant has very considerable psychological distress whilst walking during a journey.